Santosh-Gupta/NaturalLanguageRecommendations/README.md

-The really fun part was using Tensorboard, which allows users to see training and results in real time.
+The really fun part was using Tensorboard, which allows users to see training and results in real-time.

 https://tensorboard.dev/experiment/rPYkizsLTWOpua3cyePkIg/#scalars